ayswarya-sundararaman/ayswarya-sundararaman/README.md

 Developed a multi-label classification system for StackOverflow’s question pairs using NLP techniques such as **TF-IDF**, **word embeddings**, and machine learning models.
 Built a robust feature engineering pipeline to predict relevant tags for each question.

 - **Tools**: Python, NLP, Logistic Regression, XGBoost
-- **Results**: Achieved 85% accuracy in predicting the most relevant tags for a given question.

 ---